-The School Board and staff of MJA understand that every item cannot be covered when composing a discipline policy.
-It is left to the discretion of the Discipline Board, the principal, and the teachers to help determine the level of offenses not specifically covered by this program.
+The School Board and staff of MAA understand that every item cannot be covered when composing a discipline policy.
+It is left to the discretion of the teachers, principal, DISC Committee, and School Board to help determine the level of offenses not specifically covered by this program.